The Christmas season can bring lots of happiness – and waste. Local households create and throw out close to 400 tonnes of extra waste at Christmas.

 Unwanted gifts

 Donate, sell, or re-gift.
 Sometimes you just don’t want, or need, what’s been given to you.
-View our guide on how your to sell stuff online fast.
+Try local charities like Relove, Bower or Pyrmont Cares.
+View our guides on sustainable ways to get rid of your old stuff and how to sell your stuff online fast.

 If you’re re-gifting, just remember who gave you the present.
 You don’t want to be caught returning it to them – now that could be awkward.